Nick Saban retires as Alabama's football coach after a record 7 national titles

 Nick Saban's coaching reign has come to an end.
 His dominance over college football, however, will forever linger in the lore of the sport.

-Saban, who won seven national championships — more than any other major college football coach — and turned Alabama back into a national powerhouse with six of those titles in just 17 seasons, is retiring, according to multiple outlets.
+Saban, who won seven national championships — more than any other major college football coach — and turned Alabama back into a national powerhouse that shattered an Associated Press poll record for most consecutive seasons at No. 1, announced his retirement Wednesday.

+"The University of Alabama has been a very special place to Terry and me," Saban said in a statement.
+"It is not just about how many games we won and lost, but it's about the legacy and how we went about it.
+We always tried to do it the right way."

 He finished just shy of the top in his final season, leading the Tide from a shaky start to a Southeastern Conference championship and back into the College Football Playoff before falling in overtime to Michigan in a semifinal game at the Rose Bowl.